AmbientPhone — AP₁ Canon · Ambient OS Reference Implementation

 Attractor state · behavior carried

-Outside attractors — at home, outdoors, or in neutral space — tools may be accessed freely, retaining their original identity and iconography.
+Outside attractors — at home, outdoors, or in neutral space — tools may still be accessed freely, retaining their original identity and iconography.

-Inside attractors, tools dissolve into affordances.
-You do not select an app.
 You respond to what the environment carries.

 Applications do not define fields.
-Fields determine whether tools appear.

 Apps were containers.